How to Teach: Calculate Tip [Special Education Lesson]

 Day 1- Most all of your students will know the term ‘tip,’ but not all will know that it is a percent of a purchase.
 Since students will have some background knowledge, introducing the concept and the levels of tip (in the Reading Passage) should be smooth sailing.

-As mentioned above and below, taking time to dissect the Reading Passage will be worthwhile for your students.
+As mentioned above and below, dissecting the Reading Passage will be worthwhile for your students.
 Once you’ve described the types of service more thoroughly, then reach for the T/F and Writing prompts.

-If time allows, foster discussion about what constitutes a Poor, Good, and Excellent level tip.
+If time allows, discuss what constitutes a Poor, Good, and Excellent level tip.
 Again, this is a subjective call, but it is helpful for students to participate in the discussion (you may even change some minds!)

 Round out the day with a reference to the visual flow chart and the brain teaser!

-Day 2- Per usual, this day is dedicated to absorbing basic concepts and vocabulary through notes.
-Cover the general Notes and the more detailed Parts notes worksheets on this day.
+Day 2- Per usual, this day is dedicated to absorbing basic concepts through direct instruction and vocabulary through notes.
+Cover the general Notes and the more detailed key points through the Parts notes worksheets on this day.
 If time allows or if it can be naturally weaved into the lesson, review the level of service descriptors you made during Day 1.
 Keep that fresh in your students’ minds as they head into each day’s lesson.

 Day 3- I would start this day by reviewing the levels of service (Poor, Good, or Excellent) when being served as a sit-down restaurant.
 What does each of those service levels look like for the customer AND what % should each receive?

 Day 4- This activity will take the students through the tipping at a restaurant process again and then flip the perspective.
 The students will then become the waiter/waitress and will calculate the tip % for several bills and identify the take home money from tips for a shift.
-The waiter/waitress perspective practice is eye opening for some and the constant tip calculating is valuable for everyone- it’s a win win!
+The waiter/waitress perspective practice is eye opening for some and the constant tip calculating math problems is valuable for everyone- it’s a win win! *Short on time, have your students buddy up and make the last page group work instead of independent work!

 Day 5- Review using the task cards (use the fun suggestion below), assess, have students complete the word search and functional math review and call it a day!